Latoya Hawthorne, Founder, Mentor & Domestic Violence Counselor Advocate

 Eventually Hawthorne escaped her troubles and followed her dreams, moving to California to pursue a career in the arts.
 She instantly began modeling and started shooting with some of Southern California’s finest fashion photographers.
 But it was when she began to explore the other side of the lens, working as an assistant photographer, that she found her passion for the craft.
 Her confidence and self-esteem returned with a vengeance, motivating her to push herself to the next level: creating A Walking Virtue.

-A Walking Virtue is a non-profit organization that empowers young women to overcome abuse by using creative expression to better their lives.
+A Walking Virtue is a collective of young artistic women from Los Angeles, CA, who cultivate healthy relationships through a sisterhood of creativity.
 Hawthorne speaks on violence prevention in schools.
 She empowers young women to build healthy relationships with one another through the arts.
 By sharing her skills and experiences, she hopes to inspire young women as others have inspired her.
-Latoya has completed the 40-Hour Domestic Violence Training and is now an Advocate.
-Her leisure time is spent volunteering at shelters for women experiencing domestic violence.
+Latoya obtained her Bachelor of Arts degrees in Communication Studies in 2015.
+She is now pursuing her Masters degree in Public Relations at California Baptist University.
+Latoya has hopes to travel and help under-served women launch businesses in countries around the world.
+She spends her leisure time visiting new restaurants, modeling, sewing and volunteering at performing arts schools with at-risk teens.
+Latoya is a member of the Art Therapy Association.
 She still resides in California and is currently writing her memoir on overcoming domestic violence, low self-esteem and drug abuse.

 Kerry-Ann Ellington, Co-Founder

-Kerry-Ann Ellington is originally from the beautiful island of Jamaica.
-She graduated from the University of South Florida with a Bachelor’s degree in Interpersonal and Organizational Communications.
-She currently resides in Southern CA with her husband, their 3 gorgeous boys, and their family dog.
+Kerry-Ann Ellington is a native of the beautiful island of Jamaica.
+In search of better opportunities, her family migrated to the U.S. in 1993.
+Upon graduating from the University of South Florida with a Bachelor’s degree in Communications, she relocated to California to pursue her true passion, acting.
+Kerry-Ann’s ability to work in film, theatre, television, commercial, as well as modeling proves her versatility, tenacity and passion for the entertainment industry.
+She currently resides in Southern, CA with her husband, a 1stSgt in the Marine Corps, their 3 gorgeous boys, and their family dog.

-As a board member, she also gives her time to S.T.A.R.
-Foundation.
-The foundation’s goal is to provide a foundation of self-respect within girls and young adults through mentoring, educating and promoting the importance of living a healthy lifestyle, which incorporates HIV/AIDS & STD prevention.
+She is also the Co-Founder of “A Walking Virtue,” an organization that promotes self care for women professionals in the non-profit industry.
+As a board member for S.T.A.R.
+Foundation, Kerry-Ann also assists with the organization’s goal to provide a foundation of self-respect within young women through mentoring, educating and promoting the importance of living a healthy lifestyle, which incorporates HIV/AIDS & STD prevention.

 In her spare time, Kerry-Ann loves doing fun activities with her family and friends.
-She enjoy cooking, baking, writing, reading, and a sinful obsession with board games.
+She also enjoys cooking, baking, writing, reading and a sinful obsession with board games.